The major components of IPM in increasing order of complexity are as under:

 - Root dip/seedling treatment for gall midge prone area.

 - Crop rotation and inter-cropping also help in conservation of defenders.

 - Recommended dose and concentration of pesticides should be used.

-- ETL and pest defender ratio must be observed
+- Pest defender ratio must be observed.

 - Relatively safer pesticides should be selected e.g. neem based and biopesticides.